 TSF maintains a portion of its assets in an investment portfolio pending utilization for Loan activities or for maintaining reasonable liquidity.
-The current investment policy of TSF restricts investments to United States Treasury issues, money market funds, bank time deposits, bank certificates of deposit, investment obligations of other church extension funds (with approval of TSF's Board of Directors), and money market funds, provided that no more than forty percent (40%) of the total portfolio may be invested in money market funds.
+The current investment policy of TSF restricts investments to United States Treasury issues, money market funds, bank time deposits, bank certificates of deposit, investment obligations of other church extension funds (with approval of TSF's Board of Directors).
 TSF's Board of Directors may approve other investments not within the current policy, and TSF's Board of Directors has specifically approved investment of certain amounts in REIT common stock (see table below).
-TSF may from time to time change its investment policies to include intermediate and long term U.S. government and other fixed income securities or other types of investments.
+TSF may from time to time change its investment policies to include intermediate and long-term U.S. government and other fixed income securities or other types of investments.

 The Board of Directors oversees the investment policy and reviews investment transactions on a quarterly basis.
-The Chief Executive Officer and Senior Vice President and Controller have the responsibility of implementing the policy.
+The Chief Executive Officer and Senior Vice President, Chief Financial Officer have the responsibility of implementing the policy.
 See "Management."
 TSF does not currently utilize the services of an investment adviser.
+Below is a summary of TSF's cash and Invested Funds as of December 31, 2021:

-Below is a summary of TSF's cash and Invested Funds as of December 31, 2020:
+Type of Investment 12/31/2021 % of Total

-Type of Investment Cash and cash equivalents 12/31/2020 \$74,450,373 % of Total 90.5%
+Cash and cash equivalents \$113,884,649 85.7%

 Invested Funds

-REIT common stock \$1,672,366 2.0%
+REIT common stock \$1,628,738 1.2%

-Debt certificates \$4,243,106 5.2%
+Debt certificates \$15,341,128 11.6%

-Investment in DDI NGI, LLC \$ 1,907,011 2.3%
+Investment in DDI NGI, LLC \$2,014,760 1.5%

-Total \$82,272,856 100.0%
+Total \$132,869,275 100.0%

-As of December 31, 2020, TSF had an investment of \$1,907,011 in DDI NGI, LLC, an Indiana limited liability company ("DDI NGI"), of which each member is a nonprofit, tax-exempt organization.
-As of December 31, 2020, TSF owned 47% of DDI NGI.
+As of December 31, 2021, TSF had an investment of \$2,014,760 in DDI NGI, LLC, an Indiana limited liability company ("DDI NGI"), of which each member is a nonprofit, tax-exempt organization.
+As of December 31, 2021, TSF owned 45% of DDI NGI.
 DDI NGI was formed to allow certain nonprofit, tax-exempt organizations to invest in the funding of the development and completion of loan and investment data processing software by DiscipleData, Inc., an Indiana nonprofit corporation ("DDI").
-TSF's CEO is the Chairman of the Board of Directors for DDI, and his term as Chairman ends on April 1, 2021.
-TSF's CEO will remain a director of DDI, as TSF has the right to appoint a member to DDI's Board of Directors.
+TSF's CEO was the Chairman of the Board of Directors for DDI, and his term as Chairman ended on April 1, 2021.
+TSF's CEO remains a director of DDI, as TSF has the right to appoint a member to DDI's Board of Directors.
 TSF's investment is accounted for using the equity method.
 See Note 2 to the Financial Statements.

-For the years ended December 31, 2020, 2019, and 2018, respectively, TSF recorded net realized and unrealized gain (loss) on certain Invested Funds of (\$247,086), (\$33,241), and (\$14,541).
+For the years ended December 31, 2021, 2020, and 2019, respectively, TSF recorded net realized and unrealized gain (loss) on certain Invested Funds of (\$187,879), (\$247,086), and (\$33,241).